larammerce/docs/8.x/theme-development/basics.md

 [[toc]]

 In this tutorial, the basics of the Larammerce Template Engine will be explained.
 As you know, Larammerce is based on Laravel, and if you check a Larammerce template, you see that Larammerce blade files are the same as Laravel blade files.
-In the previous tutorial, a blade page was created, but in this tutorial, the general rules will be explained and then the template will be developed.
+On the previous page, you learned about the templating system in a nutshell, so if you wanna know more about the system and dive deeper, please continue reading this page and other listed documents in the templating system index.

+This document covers the rules and main development concepts of the templating system in Larammerce.

-.blade.php files are in the following directory `public/views/example.blade.php`.
+`.blade.php` files are in the following directory `public/views/example.blade.php`.

-There are three types of blad files in this template engine.
+There are three types of blade files in the template engine as shown below:

 ![blade-files](/blade-files-1-2.png)